Text to landline service. You might see or hear that and say, what does that mean? Why do I care? Most importantly, how does it help me?

 4. Porting in a text to landline number for OhMD

-Porting in a textable landline number means that a practice has chosen to purchase a number, and then allow software, like that offered by OhMD, to set up that number for texting purposes.
-Providers who choose this option will have another number specifically for calling.
+Porting in a textable landline number means that a practice has chosen to purchase a number, and then allowed software, like that offered by OhMD, to set up that number for texting purposes.
+Providers who choose this option will have another phone number specifically for calling.

 Porting allows you to give full control over the number you own to your texting service.
 In other words, you own the number, but your chosen texting service will set the number up as a textable landline for you.
 This is only recommended for practices who don’t want to continue using this number for calling, and only want it to be used for texting purposes.